EugeneGIS/AGDAbook/docs/03-GWSS.md

 ### GWSS maps

 To produce a map of the local geographically weighted summary statistic of your choice, firstly we need to enter a small R function definition.
-This is just a short R program to draw a map: you can think of it as a command that tells R how to draw a map (see [Geographically Weighted Summary Statistics] (<https://rpubs.com/chrisbrunsdon/99667>) for more details).
+This is just a short R program to draw a map: you can think of it as a command that tells R how to draw a map (see [Geographically Weighted Summary Statistics in Geosciences] (<https://rpubs.com/chrisbrunsdon/99667>) for more details).
 The advantage of defining a function is that the entire map can now be drawn using a single command for each variable, rather than having to repeat those steps each time.
-To define the intervals for the classification we used Jenks natural breaks classification method (`style="fisher"`).
+To define the intervals for the classification, we use Jenks natural breaks classification method (`style="fisher"`).

 ``` r